hth313/OS4/doc/partialKeys.rst

 ================

-For certain functions it is desirable to use the prompt mechanism, but it poses several problems as using prompting XROM functions requires some care.
+For certain functions it is desirable to use the prompt mechanism, but there are several problems as with prompting XROM functions which requires some care.
 The operating system is quite permissive in allowing prompting XROMs, but there are limitations on what actually works in practice.